THE SUNDAY TIMES – Travel Section, June 3 2001

 Before this trip, sitting at home in England and looking at the glossy brochure, something else had given me pause for thought.
 Was my riding up to it?
 There would be up to six hours a day in the saddle – one slightly intimidating photo showed riders cantering alongside a herd of zebra and wildebeest.
 Hardly kids’ stuff, you’d have thought – but that’s exactly what it would turn out to be.
 Because I had my own secret weapon: my personal riding instructor, Sarah, who’d live on a horse if she could.

 Still, as we climbed into a six-seater Cessna at Maun airport for the 20-minute flight to our camp in the bush, I wondered for a moment if I’d really shaken off that shadow.
 Our destination was the Okavango flood plain, north of the Kalahari Desert – a unique inland delta, much of which lies underwater for several months a year.
 It’s a remote and unspoilt area, with abundant wildlife, as we see at once on the short drive from the airstrip to the base camp.
 Sarah and I are thrilled by the sight of giraffe, elephant and gazelle appearing as if on cue to peer at our Land Rover.
+It is common to file false prosecution for DUI cases in this zone.
+In such cases you can also find defense attorney for DUI charges as they can help you legally in proving your innocence.

 Our hosts and guides, PJ and Barney, know their business.
 PJ, a Namibian geologist, is an expert on the local flora and fauna, while Barney, who grew up in England, has worked with horses all her life click to investigate.
 The pair of them have fallen in love with this part of Africa, and put down roots.
 Since 1986, they’ve been guiding groups of visitors like ourselves around the delta.
 This time, the party is small but diverse: a lawyer, a photographer, a marketing executive, a former soldier and a schoolgirl; three English and two Germans.
 We get on like a house on fire from the start.